lindatli/Bank_database_SQL/README.md

 # Bank Client Analytics Database

 This project builds a relational database and analytics layer on top of the **PKDD’99 financial dataset**, a public banking dataset used for loan risk modelling.
-It was originally developed as a university coursework project and has been remade into my personal portfolio version.
+It was originally done as a university coursework project.

 The goal is to help a bank understand its clients, accounts, loans, credit cards and transactions